Audley Jarvis and the AP team head to the used photo gear markets to hunt down the best second-hand DSLR lenses to buy in 2024.

 Buying via a camera specialist is a great idea, as long as you stick with a reputable firm.
 Here is our recommended list of companies we would buy second-hand from:

-While these are not exhaustive lists, you should be very careful and research customer reviews for any business before giving them your money.
-Don’t assume a business is on the up-and-up just because they have a professional-looking website!
+While these are not exhaustive lists, you should be cautious and research customer reviews for any business before giving them your money.
+Don’t assume a business is well-established or credible on the basis of a professional-looking website!

-The advantages of buying used gear from a camera specialist include the fact that they will check it over before listing it, giving you some peace of mind that it’s in working order.
+Buying used gear from a camera specialist means that it will have been checked over before being listed.
+This is some assurance that it’s in working order.
 They will also generally offer a warranty on their used products, normally around 3-6 months, though some may offer longer.
 You can usually extend this, albeit for a fee.
 Check what kind of warranty you’re getting before you buy.

 Bear in mind (and this goes for all second-hand shopping) that specialist retailers will list items in varying conditions.
 At the highest prices, you should expect lenses in excellent or near-mint conditions, but some will also be sold much cheaper because they are damaged or defective.
-Some may not even work at all – it’s quite common for camera tinkerers and enthusiasts to buy non-working lenses and strip them for parts, but you probably aren’t looking for that.
-Check the condition of a lens before buying – if it’s listed for an incredibly cheap price, there’s probably a reason!
+Some may not work at all – it’s quite common for camera tinkerers and enthusiasts to buy non-working lenses and strip them for parts, but most aren’t looking for those.
+Check the condition of a lens before buying – if it’s listed at an incredibly cheap price, there’s probably a reason!

 Buying privately

-You may decide to buy privately.
-If so, check over the lens in person before handing over any money.
+If you decide to buy privately, check over the lens in person before handing over any money.
 Minor cosmetic scratches and dings aren’t an issue, but serious dents to the front filter holder, excessive wear to the mount or damage to the front or rear elements should all be cause for concern.
 Has the lens been fitted with a protective filter?
 Do the rings turn as they should?
 Are there any signs of fungus or haze inside?
 Take a camera to take some test photos if possible.
 The seller may not be deliberately trying to rip you off – if the lens wasn’t originally theirs, they just may not have known how to store it correctly.

 Buying online – via eBay and others

-Looking for the best second-hand DSLR lenses online via eBay and similar sites can be risky, but is also a chance to nab yourself a bargain.
-Take any sensible precautionary steps you can think of – checking the seller’s ratings from previous buyers is a good start.
-Prepare a list of questions to ask, and check over the photos provided.
-You can always ask for more, and any seller should be happy to oblige.
-Steer clear of sellers that use generic product images rather than their own photos; this is a big red flag.
-Read the description to get an idea of the lens’ condition – most sellers are very up front about defects.
-If the description of the lens is vague and doesn’t give you a good sense of its condition, you should probably avoid that listing.
+Looking for a top second-hand DSLR lenses on eBay and similar sites carries risks, but is also a chance to nab a bargain.
+Take any precautionary steps you can think of – checking the seller’s ratings from previous buyers is a good start.
+Prepare a list of questions to ask, and scrutinise the photos provided.
+You can always ask for more, and a good seller should be happy to oblige.
+Steer clear of those that use generic product images rather than their own photos; this is a big red flag.
+Read the description to get an idea of the lens’ condition – most sellers are very open about defects.
+If the description of the lens is vague and doesn’t give a good sense of its condition, you should probably avoid that listing.

 Check out our rundown of the best second-hand cameras and if you’re looking for a complete setup with camera and lens, we have a useful guide to the best second-hand camera setups for under £1,000/$1,000.